joshcanhelp/josh-to-11/input/symlinked/posts/2009-09-01-improve-wordpress-performance-by-36-percent.md

 ---
-title: "Improve WordPress Performance by 36 Percent"
+title: Improve WordPress Performance by 36 Percent
-excerpt: "I was approached recently by the owner of a popular blog using WordPress.
+excerpt: 'I was approached recently by the owner of a popular blog using WordPress.
 He wanted to know if there was anything he could do to speed up his site.
-As usual, Josh Can (and did) Help."
+As usual, Josh Can (and did) Help.'
-modified: 2016-10-20 16:44:17
+modified: 2016-10-20T16:44:17.000Z
+wpid: 993
-tags: ["WordPress",  "Site Optimization"]
+tags:
+  - WordPress
+  - Site Optimization
 featured_img: /_images/2009/08/clarkson_face-150x150.jpg
-wpid: 993
 ---